Best Distortion Pedals for Guitar: Top 5 (You’ll Sound Killer)

 You might not dig: A few users moan about the tone not being as massive as they wanted.
 We say it also depends on your amp and guitar settings.
 So go fiddle.

-You have the Moonshine V2 sound on the right side, which has more beef care of the tweakable drive, volume, clean and tone knobs.
-From angry rock overdrive to creamy, gritty blues gain, you'll be hard pushed not to be able to get the overdrive sound of your dreams from the Sweet Tea V3 pedal.
+From angry rock overdrive to creamy, gritty blues gain, you’ll be hard-pressed not to be able to get the overdrive sound of your dreams from the Sweet Tea V3 pedal.

 Your lead and rhythm playing will never sound so huge once you plug this fella in and let rip.